Fill the Stage

 Socrates has been accused of corrupting the youth with bad ideas and bad religion.
 In this dialogue (written by his most famous student, Plato), Socrates defends himself in court.

 He argues that his marketplace conversations were intended to illuminate the path of wisdom and living well.
-He explains why the gods consider him the wisest, and he endeavors to help his countrymen realize they are not living as wisely as they believe.
+He explains why the gods consider him wiser than others, and he endeavors to help his countrymen realize they are not living as wisely as they believe.

 Socrates argues that the gods considered him the wisest because he realized he was not.
-And that human wisdom is not enough for living well.
+And that human wisdom is not sufficient for living well.
+He angered his fellow citizens by revealing their lack of wisdom.

 A high school student (10th grade +) can read this dialogue in one or two sittings.
-This dialogue can be read more than once, enjoyably and helpfully.
+This dialogue can be read many times, enjoyably and helpfully.

 Share this: